-I studied abroad in London from 2012 to 2014, spanning 3 study abroad programs (CAPA, API, and AIFS), as well as a Master’s program at the University of Westminster.
-Oh, and I still live here now and work with American students, so you know my advice isn’t out of date!
+And while this isn’t a study abroad blog, I studied abroad in London from 2012 to 2014, spanning 3 study abroad programs (CAPA, API, and AIFS), as well as a Master’s program at the University of Westminster.
+Oh, and I still live here now and work with American students, so you know my London study abroad tips aren’t out of date!

 I find that the tips on studying abroad in London given by many universities is inadequate.
 And it’s not their fault, as a lot of the time the people giving the orientation haven’t studied or lived in London themselves.
 But stick with me and you’ll know all of the secrets that make studying abroad in London so great.

 With that being said, here are 30 tips on studying abroad in London….

 If your program doesn’t provide one, make sure that you buy yourself an Oyster card, a blue card that will get you on the tube, London buses, the DLR, and riverboat within the zones it’s valid for.

 You can choose between travelcards and pay-as-you-go fares, but whichever way you choose, fares are going to be much cheaper this way than buying individual tickets each time you travel.
 Oh, and you’ll look like an actual Londoner so 10/10 for that.

 For the love of all that is good in the world, heed the sides in the tube station that say you need to stand on the right, walk on the left when going up and down tube escalators.
 This is not a suggestion, but one of London’s most important commandments.